josephstreeter/GenerateActivity/README.md

 # GenerateActivity
-Generate activity on a Windows computer to keep the screen saver from activating.
+PowerShell code that will generate activity on a Windows computer to keep the screen saver from activating.
+Basically the script simulates pressing the F15 key periodically to keep the computer from appearing inactive.

 ## Setup
 * Download the scripts (or clone the repository using git)